adrien-k/couloir/README.md

 Temporarily expose a http local service to the Internet using your own server.

 - **Encrypted**: traffic in and out of the relay is encrypted with auto-generated Let's Encrypt TLS certificates.
-- **Self-contained**: does not require SSH, Nginx, Caddy or other additional services.
+- **Self-contained**: does not require any anything else (SSH, Nginx, Caddy, ...).
-- **No configuration**: Works out-of-the-box.
+- **No configuration**: works out-of-the-box.
 Can be adjusted through a few CLI options.

 _This is still an alpha version so please do not use it for anything too serious.
 There are plenty of more reliable projects to do this_

 ## Installation

 On both the relay server and your local machine.
 Make sure both versions match.

 ```